atsepkov/Graphene/README.md

 I've built this mainly for myself, the initial set of features are mainly driven by my own use case an aesthetics.
 What I would like to add (when time allows):

 - Identification of categorizing components (tags (github, npm), search subtypes (github, google, amazon)).
+- Authentication/login (i.e. for searching your email).
 - Ability to trigger a category/subtype search (i.e. search issue list of specific github repo).
 - Use of `goodQuery` setting to improve initial calibration.

 Configuration
 =============
 If you want to add a new engine that I haven't included, look at an example of an existing engine in `engines` directory and customize it accordingly.
-The only required fields are `query` (url used to formulate a search query) and `pager` (style/name hints the system uses to identify the pager - navigational link that goes to next page of search results).
+The only required field is `query` (url used to formulate a search query).
 For best results, you should fill in as many parameters for the engine as possible.
 If your engine works well, feel free to contribute it back to this repository.
 Here is an explanation of each field:

 ```